Unpaid internships: are they worth it?

 The hallmarks of a great internship with a graduate employer

-The Chartered Institute of Personnel and Development has produced some best practice guidelines for employers, Internships that Work, which make the following recommendations about internships:
+The Chartered Institute of Personnel and Development (CIPD) has produced some best practice guidelines for employers, which can be found in its Internships that Work guide.
+The guidelines make the following recommendations about internships:

 - Interns should be recruited openly, in the same way as other employees.

 - Interns should be given as much responsibility and diversity in their work as possible.

 - Interns should be allowed time off to attend job interviews.